Chamblee, Georgia: Public libraries

 DeKalb County Public Library operates the Chamblee Branch.
-Embry Hills Library is located in Chamblee.

-Tourism, Hospitality, and Development
+Tourism, hospitality and development

-Buford Highway (also Buford Highway Corridor, DeKalb International Corridor, and in the 1990s-2000s as the DeKalb County International Village district), is a community northeast of the city of Atlanta, celebrated for its ethnic diversity and spanning multiple counties including Fulton, DeKalb, and Gwinnett counties in the U.S. state of Georgia.
+Buford Highway (also Buford Highway Corridor, DeKalb International Corridor, and in the 1990s–2000s as the DeKalb County International Village district), is a community northeast of the city of Atlanta, celebrated for its ethnic diversity and spanning multiple counties including Fulton, DeKalb, and Gwinnett counties in the U.S. state of Georgia.
 The area generally spans along and on either side of a stretch of Georgia State Route 13 (SR 13) in DeKalb County.
 It begins just north of Midtown Atlanta, continues northeast through the towns of Brookhaven, Chamblee, Doraville, and Norcross.
 Most properties along the corridor are in the form of strip malls, retail businesses surrounded by large parking lots, and large apartment complexes.
 The largest strip malls are the Northeast Plaza, Plaza Fiesta and the Buford Highway Farmers Market complex.

 Transportation

 Mass transit

 GRTA Xpress / RTA commuter buses and MARTA heavy rail subway and buses serve the county.